7640 Syllabus (Fall 2019)

 Preferred style for all assignments is APA.

-Through the semester, you will keep a personal weekly blog in Yellowdig (or the class wiki or other application) to share thoughts and ideas on information literacy and instruction.
+Through the semester, you will keep a personal weekly blog in Yellowdig (or other application) to share thoughts and ideas on information literacy and instruction.
 Focus questions are provided to guide you in building knowledge for your Teaching Demonstration as well as for class discussions.
 But you are not limited to answering these questions.
 Posts should be at least 200 words, though you are welcome to write more if inspired.
 The art of blogging is writing succinctly but meaningfully.
 Writing can be informal, but should demonstrate critical thinking and thoughtful reflection.
-Toward the end of the course, look back over your blog posts and prepare a one-page summary of what you believe you have accomplished for yourself and submit this in D2L by Dec.
-15. Maintaining the blog over the course of the term is part of your class participation grade, as is selectively monitoring and commenting on other students' blogs as time allows.
+Toward the end of the course, look back over your blog posts and prepare a one-page summary of what you believe you have accomplished for yourself and submit this in D2L by the last week of class.
+Maintaining the blog over the course of the term is part of your class participation grade, as is selectively monitoring and commenting on other students' blogs as time allows.

 Points: 15% of grade